 Potential limitations: The National Building Code does not address the construction of green roofs, and provincial standards for their construction may differ.
-In some communities, changes to bylaws may be required in order to permit green roofs.
+168 In some communities, changes to bylaws may be required in order to permit green roofs.
 Professional advice is required when installing a green roof to ensure that the extra weight can be supported and the roof is functional.

 Green roofs may be expensive to install.
 Prices will vary, depending on the type, location, materials, and design.
-Appropriate maintenance is critical, especially for intensive green
+169 Appropriate maintenance is critical, especially for intensive green roof designs.

-Overall energy cost savings due to Walmart's 6,970-squaremetre green roof in Chicago. roof designs.
 In drought conditions, green roofs may be difficult to maintain, and may require irrigation.
 Because they are combustible, and can increase the risk of wildfire, green roofs are not appropriate in wildland-urban interface areas.